MohidFarhan/MohidFarhan.github.io/_posts/2025-10-26-Unification-of-General-Relativity-and-Cosmology.md

 where $$k=-1,0,1$$ corresponds to hyperbolic (open), flat and spherical (closed) geometries, respectively.
 It is important to note that everything else stays the same, because we transform $$\xi \to r$$,so r staying as is, is a matter of convention.
 The only difference is the change in the elements $$g_{\xi\xi} \to g_{rr}$$, which we have already incorporated.
 So, now you have a metric tensor that is highly relevant to cosmology, so much so that a cosmology course looks incomplete without at least mentioning this metric.
 Now that we have put in the hard yards, we can calculate everything from geodesics, to real distance, and curvature using straightforward but lengthy mathematics.

 Luckily for us, we live in the age of computers, and we can easily code this without needing pen or paper.
-I have prepared a mathematica notebook code which calculates inputs the FLRW metric and calculates it's curvature using the Christoffel symbol, Riemann tensor, Ricci Tensor and Ricci scalar.
+I have prepared a mathematica notebook code which calculates inputs the FLRW metric and calculates its curvature using the Christoffel symbol, Riemann tensor, Ricci Tensor and Ricci scalar.
 They deserve their own code-oriented post which is left for a future blog.

 The analytical calculation for a $$3 \times 3$$ metric's case: https://www.physics.mcgill.ca/~rhb/ph514/10sol6.pdf